siri404-gh/blog-posts/blog/life-in-de-uk.md

 DE would have been good had it not been for the pandemic and after an initial struggle of 5-6 years.
 But because I dont have that time, I have chosen to go the UK yet again.
-It feels like the more natural place for Indians to go.
+Considering the fact that all my education has been in English, and its the only language, not even my mother tongue I can read, write, speak and dream, UK is the best place for me to be.
+It feels like the most natural place for me to go.
 But I am happy I got to learn DE for 2 years.